 After the IIWW, during the 1940s and the 1950s, the Government decided to expand and renovate the University and that plan forced to major changes in the upper part of the City - most of what we see today before we cross the "Porta Férrea" and enter the "old" University is the result of that period.

-The venue will be the School of Arts and Humanities - University of Lisbon.
+The Faculty of Arts and Humanities, University of Coimbra

 Tel. +351 239 859 900

 GPS: 40° 12' 29.27" N 8° 25' 31.24" W

 The royal charter of King D.Dinis from the 1st of March 1290 announces the institution of the first Portuguese University School in Lisbon referred as “Estudos Gerais”.
 In 1307 it was transferred to Coimbra and provided with its own building in the Upper Town in a nearby location of today’s University Library .
 “Estudos Gerais” have been transferred twice to Lisbon.
 In 1338 under King Afonso IV and in 1377 under King Fernando.
 Between 1354 and 1377, “Estudos Gerais” settled in Coimbra, in the downtown area.
 In 1537 under King John the III th, the University was permanently transferred to Coimbra, to the facility premises belonging to the Royal Palace of the Alcazaba.
 The Republican Government fostered important reforms in the education system including the establishment in 1911 of the Faculty of Arts and Humanities (FLUC).